-A few kilometers upstream of the Vézère river, we find the troglodyte fort and village of La Roque Saint Cristophe.
+A few kilometers upstream of the Vézère River, we find the troglodyte fort and village of La Roque Saint Christophe.
 This site – an impressive limestone wall 1 km long and 80 m high – is truly magnificent for its rare and wild beauty, powerful shape, and fascinating history.

 Over the centuries, this natural cavity was constantly eroded by the river and the frost, thus shaping hundreds of rock shelters and long overhead terraces.
-La Roque Saint Cristophe has been occupied by mankind since prehistoric times and was later in the Middle Ages altered to become a fort and a village.
+La Roque Saint-Christophe has been occupied by men since Prehistoric times and was later in the Middle Ages altered to become a fort and a village.

 Don’t miss this unique place, inhabited until the start of the Renaissance, where you can still see the remains of some dwellings, a chapel, and some tools and machines used by its inhabitants.